wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

       :term:`Reference <reference>` minus an :term:`output` or :term:`state`.

    gain
-      A proportional value that relates the magnitude of an input signal to the magnitude of an output signal.
+      A proportional (scalar) value that relates the magnitude of an input signal to the magnitude of an output signal.
 In the signal-dimensional case, gain can be thought of as the proportional term of a PID controller.
 A gain greater than one would amplify an input signal, while a gain less than one would dampen an input signal.
 A negative gain would negate the input signal.

    hidden state
       A :term:`state` that cannot be directly measured, but whose :term:`dynamics` can be related to other states.